Nancy Glass: Career

-Previously she was an on-air personality.
+Previously she was on-air.
 In 1993, Glass was an anchor for the King World syndicated news magazine, American Journal.
-She hosted the show until 1997 when she left to do a pilot for her own talk show for ABC.
 Prior to that she was senior correspondent and weekend anchor for Inside Edition.
 While working at Inside Edition she became the first person in syndication nominated for a national News Emmy.
 She came to Inside Edition from another nationally syndicated news magazine, This Evening.
 It was the first national news magazine where the solo anchor was a woman.
-Before that, she had three jobs at once.
+Before that, she had three on-sir jobs at the same time.
 She was the co-host of Attitudes on Lifetime.
 Attitudes earned her an Emmy nomination as Best Daytime Talk Show Host.
 While hosting Attitudes she also hosted a nightly newsmagazine show, Evening Magazine, airing on KYW (then the NBC affiliate) in Philadelphia and added humor to the PBS series Sneak Previews, reporting on the weekly "golden turkeys".
 Prior to this, she was the weekend anchor and reporter for Channel 5 in New York (WNYW).
-She worked in New York after spending a year working in Cleveland at the NBC-owned station where she had also three jobs at once.
-She hosted the morning talk show (ZAP!) and an afternoon dance show, and contributed movie reviews to the 11 pm news.
+She worked in New York after spending a year working in Cleveland at the NBC-owned station where she hosted the morning talk show (ZAP!) and an afternoon dance show, and contributed movie reviews to the 11 pm news simultaneously..
 She got her job in Cleveland right out of college.

 She began her television career while attending Tufts University in Boston.
 In her sophomore year she became a management trainee at WBZ, the CBS affiliate.
 In her junior year she became a producer.
-She went on the air in her senior year as a tipster on Boston's Evening Magazine program.
+She went on the air in her senior year as a nightly contributor on Boston's Evening Magazine program.

 In 2021, it was announced that Glass and Marcus Lemonis have acquired the rights of the game show Let's Make a Deal.
+In 2023, she bought out Marcus to become the solo owner of the IP and the library of Hatos/Hall programming.